signalsapi/docs/features/personalize-emails-with-ai.md

 I saw you are looking for a Python developer and decided to reach out.
 ```

-## Getting started
+## Setting up an email campaign with Snov.io using AI-generated values

 Open [Lead Lists](https://app.signalsapi.com/leadlists/), add new or edit an existing one.
-In the "Enrichment" part of the form, add the prompt.&#x20;
+In the "Enrichment" part of the form, add the prompt.

-Use the following variables in the prompt: [ai-variables.md](ai-variables.md "mention")

 Add the custom fields to your CRM or outreach tool, e.g. for Snovio: